etais-ee/etais-web/using/self_service.md

 4. Upload requirements.txt for installation in a virtual environment.
 Again, only exact versions of packages.
 New libraries will appear in the form, save to apply the changes.
 5. If any libraries were installed manually using pip through SSH (or via Jupyter notebooks), you need to synchronize that virtual environment with ETAIS using this button (otherwise new libraries will not appear in a virtual environmnet)
 6. If any virtual environments were manually installed/removed in Virtual environments root directory, you need to synchronize the state with ETAIS with this button (otherwise new virtual environment will not appear).
-7. A brief guide which tells you how to activate virtual environment in terminal, install libraries and that you should click “Find missing installed libraries” button if new libraries were installed manually.
+7. A brief guide which tells you how to manually install libraries via SSH.
-8. Each action performed by ETAIS on a VM is logged here.
+8. Each action performed by ETAIS on a VM is logged in Actions history tab.
 9. Expand virtual environment (shows list of libraries)

 ## JupyterHub management service